picimako/intellij-inspections/inspections/fluentlenium.md

 </searchConfiguration>
 ```

 ## @Page annotated field is instantiated explicitly.
-Instantiation can be removed as the field is injected by FluentLenium
+Instantiation can be removed as the field is injected by FluentLenium.

 The `@Page` annotation is meant to be used on fields that one wants to inject into the class thus they are meant to be initialized explicitly.